jendave/fifth-edition-srd/docs/monsters/monsters-about.md

 A monster with darkvision can see in the dark within a specific radius.
 The monster can see in dim light within the radius as if it were bright light, and in darkness as if it were dim light.
 The monster can’t discern color in darkness, only shades of gray.
 Many creatures that live underground have this special sense.

-#### Armor, Weapon, and Tool Proficiencies
+> #### Armor, Weapon, and Tool Proficiencies
-See the *Player’s Handbook* for rules on using armor or weapons without proficiency.

-Armor, Weapon, and Tool Proficiencies Assume that a creature is proficient with its armor, weapons, and tools.
+> Assume that a creature is proficient with its armor, weapons, and tools.
 If you swap them out, you decide whether the creature is proficient with its new equipment.

-For example, a hill giant typically wears hide armor and wields a greatclub.
+> For example, a hill giant typically wears hide armor and wields a greatclub.
 You could equip a hill giant with chain mail and a greataxe instead, and assume the giant is proficient with both, one or the other, or neither.

-See the *Player’s Handbook* for rules on using armor or weapons without proficiency.
+> See the *Player’s Handbook* for rules on using armor or weapons without proficiency.

 ### Tremorsense